SteveMcKeon/VBallStatApp-CommunityEdition/README.md

 > **Community Edition (local-only).** This build runs entirely on your machine.
 Your videos and data stay local; there’s no cloud backend, account, or sync.
 Demo content streams from the CDN, but your own games play from local files.

 A local-first volleyball stats + video review app.
 Register games, seed timestamp rows, edit stats inline, and scrub video with rally-aware controls.
-You can click any row in the stats table to jump the video to that moment, and in **Edit Mode** you can work the table entirely from the keyboard—just like Excel.
+You can click any row in the stats table to jump the video to that moment, and in **Edit Mode** you can work the table entirely from the keyboard, just like Excel.

 ### Looking for the full service?